Fabrice-Deshayes-aka-Xtream/srt-translator/README.md

 # srt-translator

 > Batch translate subtitles srt files using deepL api
-> - minimise number of characters to translate by removing sequence number, timecode and can optionally remove tags and hearing impaired annotations
+> - minimise number of characters to translate by removing sequence number, timecode and can optionally remove HTML tags and hearing impaired annotations
-> - translation is done with one big string.
-It preserves context by avoiding line by line translation and improve translation time.
+> - translation is done on concatenated packet of subtitles (1000 lines).
+It preserves context by avoiding line by line translation, improve translation execution time and avoid
+    exceeding deepl text length limit
 > - automatically fix some punctuation glitch after translation

 /!\ **you must request a free or paid deepL api key on the [deepL web-site](https://www.deepl.com/fr/pro-api?cta=header-pro-api/)** /!\